Tips For Traveling With Oxygen

 RX and a letter from your doctor with diagnosis and liter flow.
 PLAN AHEAD.
 Reserve your flight with as much notice as possible.
 Oxygen may not be available otherwise.

 Traveling On Amtrak with Oxygen

 Traveling on Amtrak is much less complicated than air or cruising.
-The most crucial step is to contact Amtrak to let them know that you will be travelling with supplemental oxygen.
+The most crucial step is to contact Amtrak to let them know that you will be travelling with oxygen.
 They will allow you to bring your own supplemental oxygen on the train with you.
 By notifying Amtrak they will be sure to schedule you in a non-smoking car and ensure that you have ample room available for your supplies.
-Here are some helpful tips to prepare you for departure on Amtrak:
+Here are some helpful tips on how to travel with oxygen on an Amtrak train:

 - Amtrak will provide you with "Access Amtrak" booklet that will explain the rules of travelling on Amtrak.
 Contact Amtrak for a free copy.

 - Inform them that you will be travelling with oxygen and will need it at all times during the trip.

 - Be specific in asking them if there are any special regulations or accommodations you will need once settled.

 - If you are in need of assistance, be sure to let Amtrak know prior to boarding.

 - Equipment must be Underwriter’s Laboratory (U.L.) or Factory Mutual (F.M.) listed.

 - Cannot rely solely on train-provided electrical power.
 Must have at least a 12-hour backup supply of oxygen and batter power.